Peter-diper/Snapp-course/README.md

-# a sample of the Snapp project the we did do it with my student's
+# a sample of the Snapp project the we done it with my student's